Navid200/xDrip/docs/Nightscout/CopyHerokuVars.md

 ## Copy Heroku Variables
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> Copy Heroku Variables

-It's always best to adjust variables and settings for each device/setup.
+It's always best to adjust variables/settings for each device/setup individually.
 However, there are times you may have too many variables and you prefer to copy everything first.
 This may result in some variables, on the new setup, that may need to be changed or deleted.

 You have two options.